 However, we should also note that this study was conducted on rats.
 More animal studies have been conducted since then, with equally promising results.
-These results point to CBD potentially helping to ease arthritis pain, with minor side effects -- if at all.
+These results point to Cannabidiol potentially helping to ease arthritis pain, with minor side effects -- if at all.

 In addition to this, there are no negative side-effects associated with CBD.
 Of course, the scientific jury might be out on whether CBD can actually help people with arthritis pains.
 However, you could very likely add it to your wellness routine, with no adverse effects.